konveyor/kai/docs/demo.md

 ### 2.2 Run Analysis

-We will kick off by analyzing the Coolstore application using the following targets:
+We will analyze the Coolstore application using the following migration targets to identify potential areas for improvement:

 - containterization
 - jakarta-ee